STAT210-S23/STAT210-Wistariahurst/README.md

 We are enormously appreciative of the support that the class received from Wistariahurst archivist and curator of collections Penni Martorell.
 Penni has been Holyoke's City Historian since 2010.

+We also want to thank Zoe Jacobs for her assistance with course planning and logistics.